• Skip to main content

 ETNs are less prevalent and less popular.
 They are a relatively new product; they were first created in 2006.
 Like ETFs, ETNs trade on an exchange, track some index, and usually have lower fees than an actively managed fund.
 Unlike ETFs, however, ETNs are unsecured debt instruments.
 You can remember this if you think of the word “note” as a piece of paper.

 Think of an ETN like a corporate bond.
 This means the ETN is issued by some institution, which carries what we call counterparty risk.
 This is the main difference between ETFs and ETNs that investors pay attention to.
 Essentially, if the issuer of the ETN goes under, there's a chance you could lose all the money you put into it, whereas with an ETF, the shares would simply be liquidated at their market value.
-With the ETF, you still own the underlying assets.
-With the ETN, there are no assets.
-Also, since ETNs are less popular, there may be liquidity risk as well; all things being equal, an ETF will likely be easier to sell than an ETN.

-ETNs do have some arguably advantages, though.
+ETNs do arguably have some advantages, though.
 They don't buy or sell any underlying assets like ETFs do and they don't have dividends or distributions, so there are no taxes or trading costs associated.
 The investor only incurs taxes upon selling the ETN.
 Moreover, since an ETN doesn't hold the assets, it doesn't have tracking error like ETFs do.
 Tracking error means the difference in price movement between the ETF and its index.

-You may run into an asset – like gold, for example – where only ETNs are available.
-ETNs are commonly seen for things like commodities and currencies that are harder for retail investors to buy directly.This is why they were invented in the first place.
-Just know that in buying an ETN, you are taking on extra counterparty risk in that you are subject to the credit rating of the issuer, so while it's rare, there exists a non-zero probability of default.
+Just know that in buying an ETN, you are taking on extra counterparty risk in that you are subject to the credit rating of the issuer, so while it's rare, there exists a non-zero probability of default, meaning you're almost certainly losing at least some of your money.
+I'll cover a couple examples of this below.
 Always check out the trading volume of an ETN and the credit rating of its issuer before buying one.

 As you can see, ETNs are a bit more complicated than ETFs.
 ETFs are easier to understand.
 Simplicity in portfolios is extremely valuable, particularly for new investors, so you should probably usually stick with ETFs whenever possible.
 Basically, only buy an ETN if it is the only product available for the asset you want.